 Development Issues

 In the last several years, the City of Durham has created new rules and codes for zoning and development.
 You may have heard of SCAD, UDO, small lot options, flag lots, among numerous acronyms and terms.
+The latest proposal is a revision to the UDO, called Land Development Code, or LDC.
+This is far from final and neighbors and neighborhood groups in Durham are reviewing this.
+See a post on the listserv about a community meeting on Feb 22 in advance of a public hearing on Feb 24 (probably will be postponed).

 The neighborhood board monitors changes in these rules, advocates on behalf of the neighborhood, and ensures construction adheres to the rules.
 Often, committees of neighbors meet with developers and builders to review plans and request changes before the plans are final.